 Applicants must be in grades 9-12, have a GPA of at least 2.0, and live in one of these California counties: Santa Clara, San Mateo, Alameda, Contra Costa, or San Francisco.
 Students who live in Arizona's Pima County are also eligible.
 If you live outside these counties, you can still enter the contest if you're a member of the Meriwest Credit Union.
 The scholarship competition awards 12 prizes annually, or three per grade level.
 The deadline to apply is in January 2020.

 - 1st place: $300

 - 3rd place: $150

 - 9th grade

 - 3rd place: $100

 Any students in grades 6-9 who attend a public school in Hillsborough County, Florida, have a 2.5 GPA or higher, and qualify for free or reduced lunches may apply.
-The application period will open in November 2018.
+The application period will open in the spring of 2020.

 Oklahoma students currently enrolled in grades 8-10 and whose families make $55,000 or less annually can apply for the chance to receive full tuition for an Oklahoma public two-year college or four-year university, or partial tuition for an accredited Oklahoma private college.
 The application must include the first two pages of the applicant's most recent federal tax return.
-The deadline to apply is July 1, 2019.
+The 2020 deadline will be sometime in the summer.

 This final section of scholarships for sophomores and freshmen includes those that are extremely easy to apply for—all you have to do is register for a website or submit an online application and you're good to go!